 - Ensure good ventilation in all places inside the airport, especially common places, and reduce the temperatures in general in airport lounges and in the airplanes in particular.

 - Air filters for ventilators, especially air conditioners, must be changed or cleaned periodically.

 - Allow restaurants and prayer places to open while following the preventive protocols.

-- The fingerprint machine for recording employee’s attendance must be stopped.
+- The fingerprint machine for recording employee’s attendance must be disabled.

 - It is important to have a waste no-touch bin, and waste must be disposed of continuously.